arsham/expipe/docs/RECIPES.md

 settings:
     log_level: info

 readers:                                      # You can specify the applications you want to show the metrics
     FirstApp:                                 # service name
         type: expvar                          # the type of reader.
 More to come soon!
         type_name: AppVastic                  # this will be the _type in elasticsearch
-        endpoint: localhost:1234   # where the application
+        endpoint: localhost:1234/debug/vars   # where the application exposes the metrics
-        routepath: /debug/vars     # the endpoint that app provides the metrics
         interval: 500ms                       # every half a second, it will collect the metrics.
         timeout: 3s                           # in 3 seconds it gives in if the application is not responsive
     AnotherApplication:
         type: expvar
         type_name: this_is_awesome
-        endpoint: localhost:1235
+        endpoint: localhost:1235/metrics
-        routepath: /metrics
         interval: 500ms
         timeout: 13s

 recorders:                                    # This section is where the data will be shipped to
     main_elasticsearch:
         type: elasticsearch                   # the type of recorder.
 More to come soon!
         endpoint: 127.0.0.1:9200
         index_name: expipe
         timeout: 8s